VakhoKontridze/VCore/README.md

 ## Description

-VCore is a Swift collection containing objects and extensions that I use for all my projects
+VCore is a Swift collection containing objects, functions, and extensions that I use for all my projects

 Library supports iOS 13.0 and up.